- Display a dialog when user approves an image

 - Gridpane Compatibility

-- Session Expired Notice in Chrome Incognito
+- Chrome Incognito: Session Expired Notice

 - Breeze Compatibility